SoftwareONE-SAP/meteor-reactable/README.md

 };
 ```

 Reactable will handle subscribing to and unsubscribing from the subscription named "smart_people" when the React component is mounted/unmounted.
-When reactable has a handle to the subscription it can also make decisions based on whether or not the subscription is ready.
+When Reactable has a handle to the subscription it can also make decisions based on whether or not the subscription is ready.
 For example, it can avoid re-rendering the component repeatedly as lots of data is transferred down the wire (if you choose so), or it can display a "Loading" graphic.

 Rather than passing a string, you can just pass a subscription object directly: